hashgraph/hedera-cli/README.md

 ## E2E Testing

-The E2E tests run on localnet and use the state from the `dist/state/state.json` file.
+The E2E tests run on localnet and use the state from the resolved persisted state file path.

 ### Dynamic Variables